heimdal/heimdal/lib/asn1/MANUAL.md

    Flat Buffers, or most encodings, though it can be done with some encodings, such as BER and NDR (NDR has "pipes" for this).

+   Some clues are needed in order to produce an codec that can handle such on-line behavior.
+In IDL/NDR that clue comes from the "pipe" type.
+In ASN.1 there is no such clue and it would have to be provided separately to the ASN.1 compiler (e.g., as a command-line option).

  - Protocol Buffers is a TLV encoding.
 There was no need to make it a TLV encoding.

-Public opinion tends to prefer Flat Buffers now, which is not a TLV encoding and which is comparable to XDR/NDR/PER/OER.
+   Public opinion seems to prefer Flat Buffers now, which is not a TLV encoding and which is more comparable to XDR/NDR/PER/OER.

 # Heimdal ASN.1 Compiler